A Data-driven, Falsification-based Model of Human Driver Behavior: Results and Discussion

-In our initial treatment of the classification problem, we construct individual classifiers for each state of the traffic light to address the hybrid nature of this system.
-Furthermore, we take measures to make the classification task more computationally tractable by sub-sampling the training examples and omitting the queue length ($l_q$).
-Elimination of the queue length from this initial analysis is justified for the green traffic light state because the queue length is always zero; additionally, our specification for the red traffic light does not incorporate the queue length and consequently, the queue length does not factor into deciding whether or not a trace falsifies or satisfies the specification.
-Sub-sampling the traces from 10 Hz to 2 Hz reduces the trace sizes by 5 times.
-The number of sub-sampled traces (both positive and negative traces) are 11,000 for $s_{TL} = G$, and 6,000 for $s_{TL}=R$.
 An overview of the individual classifiers is given in the following: \begin{itemize} \item \emph{Green traffic light classification:} negative examples are traces found to violate (\ref{eq:Gspec}) and the features considered are $X(t) = [d_x(t), v_x(t), t_{el}(t), u(t)]$.
 For MLP classifiers, the input to the classifier is a flattened sequence, $\xi(t) = [X(t-3.0), X(t-2.5), ..., X(t)]$ and the input to the RNN classifier is the sequence of $X(t)$. \item \emph{Red traffic light classification:} negative examples are traces found to violate (\ref{eq:Rspec}).
 Since $l_{q}$ is not considered in the spec, we omit it from this analysis.
 The resulting features are $X(t) = [d(t), v(t), T_{el}(t), a(t)]$.
 Inputs to the MLP and RNN classifiers are the same as those of the green classifier. \end{itemize} Herein, we have only constructed classifiers for the green and the red traffic lights, leaving treatment of the yellow light as future work for the following reason: the duration of the yellow light is short, and transitions between green/yellow and yellow/red are important and can indeed take place during the considered horizon.
 However, currently the negative training example are generated with a constant traffic light state and thus the transitions themselves are not well captured; furthermore, there are very few positive training examples for a yellow traffic light.

 The MLP is modeled with a dense layer with 28 hidden units, ReLu activation, and soft-max function at the end of the network.
 The RNN is modeled with a recurrent layer containing 36 hidden units, ReLu activation, and soft-max function at the end of the network.
 We used categorical cross entropy as our loss function, and the ADAM optimizer.